pauljickling/notes/devops/kubernetes/k8s.md

 ## Kube Flavors

+There are lots of tools for setting up a Kubernetes environment.
+Here are a few:

 - kubeadm: official Kubernetes tool, but heavyweight
 - k3s: lightweight alternative provided by Rancher.
 Can run on Rasberry Pi.
 - kind: kubernetes-in-docker
 - minikube: tool for testing kubernetes locally

+Additionally, most cloud providers offer a managed Kubernetes service which takes the pain out of having to configure your own master node.

 ## CLI